KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/00 Welcome/0_Welcome.md

 ## Short introduction

+As a warm up and get to know each other: Let's start with a short introduction.

 !!! example "Exercise 0.1: Short introduction"

 	- Let us know: Who are you and what is your field of expertise?